php-dev-br/laravel-doc-pt-br/filesystem.md

     $contents = Storage::get('file.jpg');

-If the file you are retrieving contains JSON, you may use the `json` method to retrieve the file and decode its contents:

-    $orders = Storage::json('orders.json');

 The `exists` method may be used to determine if a file exists on the disk:

     if (Storage::disk('s3')->exists('file.jpg')) {